gklyne/annalist/README.md

 Goals
 -----

+A kind of "Linked data wiki".

-* Easy data: out-of-box data acquisition and modification.
+* Easy data: out-of-box data acquisition and modification
 * Flexible data: new record types and fields can be added as-required.
 * Sharable data: use textual, easy to read file formats that can be shared by web, email, file transfer, version management system, memory stick, etc.
 * Remixable data: records that can be first class participants in a wider ecosystem of linked data, with links in and links out.

 Installation
 ------------

+(Not final: these notes have been created as work-in-progress to capture anticipated dependencies)

     cd _workspase_base_
     git clone https://github.com/gklyne/annalist.git